-Whitley Goose is a traditional recipe from Whitley Bay, which actually has nothing at all to do with geese.
-It is a simple dish of boiled onions mixed with cheese and cream which can be served alongside a roast dinner as a side dish or with bread as a simple tasty supper.
+Whitley Goose is a traditional recipe from Whitley Bay which has nothing to do with geese.
+It is a simple dish of boiled onions mixed with cheese and cream.
+Serve it alongside a roast dinner as a side dish or with bread as a simple tasty supper.

 Read more: Pease pudding recipe

 Have you ever tried this dish?
 Let me know below.